Vitamin D and Seasonal Affective Disorder Symptoms

 It's wintertime once again.
-For many of us who live far from the equator, late autumn and winter are welcome seasons ... building snowmen, skiing and sledding are all popular snowy pastimes.
+For many of us who live far from the equator, late autumn and winter are welcome seasons—building snowmen, skiing, and sledding are all popular snowy pastimes.
 However, for some of us, the change in seasons can bring about a severe mood disturbance or "wintertime blues" known as seasonal affective disorder (SAD).
-A new Danish study examines vitamin D supplementation as possible benefit for SAD symptoms.
+A new Danish study examines vitamin D supplementation as a possible benefit for SAD symptoms.

 Seasonal affective disorder is similar to typical depression.
 However, unlike people with depression, people with SAD usually don't have thoughts of hurting themselves (suicidal ideation) or feelings of worthlessness.
 Instead, people with SAD display the following symptoms: